Configuring QMK

 This will enable dynamic keymaps, raw HID message handling and bootmagic lite.

-Note: ‘bootmagic lite’ is highly recommended to the point of being essential. ‘bootmagic lite’ is the ability to hold down Esc (or some other key) while inserting USB cable to both jump to bootloader and reset the EEPROM.
+‘Bootmagic Lite’ is the ability to hold down Esc (or some other key) while plugging in the keyboard to both jump to bootloader and reset the EEPROM.
 Thus if for some reason the EEPROM contains data that is out of sync with the firmware, and things aren’t working as expected (e.g. garbage keycodes in VIA), the device can be ‘factory reset’.
-It also makes redundant the need for a ‘RESET’ keycode in the keymap.
-The VIA implementation in QMK overrides the default ‘bootmagic_lite()’ but the only difference is additionally invalidating VIA’s EEPROM memory.
+It also makes redundant the need for a ‘QK_BOOT’ keycode in the keymap.

 Create a keymap.c